-Dr. Jacqueline Ryan Vickery conducts research on young people's digital media practices as they intersect with issues of equity, identity, privacy, literacy, and policy.
-She approaches research from a qualitative perspective and draws methodologically from ethnography, feminist media theory, and discourse analysis.
+Dr. Jacqueline Ryan Vickery conducts research on young people's digital media practices as they intersect with issues of equity, identity, privacy, and media literacy, She approaches research from a qualitative perspective and draws methodologically from ethnography, feminist media theory, and discourse analysis.
 She strives to make her research accessible and applicable to youth and youth-serving organizations through community outreach, media workshops, and public talks.

 Dr. Vickery has also published work on privacy and surveillance, digital literacy and equity in after-school clubs, conducted analyses of anonymity in meme production, blogs, and forums, and researched issues of online femininity and gender performance.
 Her work is published in Journal of Children and Media; Information, Communication, & Society; Equity & Excellence in Education; Journal of Adolescent & Adult Literacy, FlowTV and several other online publications.
 She frequently presents at national and international conferences including: the Association of Internet Researchers, Console-ing Passions Feminist Media Conference, Digital Media & Learning, and the Society for Cinema and Media Studies.